xp-forge/assert/README.md

 ---------------
 Values can be transformed prior to invoking assertions on them.

-Extraction works for instances and maps.
+Extraction works directly on instances (using properties and `get`-prefixed as well as plain getters) and maps (via string keys).

 ```php
 $person= new Person(0xD00D, 'The Dude');